-Designated by Korea's Cultural Heritage Administration as Important Intangible Cultural Properties,Korean traditional mask dance performances are a must-see for those hoping to understand more about Korean culture.
-Artists from home and abroad will not only treat you to a series of captivating performances, but will also encourage you to join in the free-spirited fun!
+Designated by Korea's Cultural Heritage Administration as Important Intangible Cultural Properties, Korea’s traditional mask dance performances are a must-see for those hoping to understand more about Korean culture.
+Artists from home and abroad will not only treat you to a series of captivating performances, but will also encourage you to join in the free-spirited fun with various experience programs!

 The largest film festival in Asia, the Busan International Film Festival (BIFF) is THE must-see event for movie buffs.
 Major theaters in Busan will screen domestic and international films, giving you a variety of options to choose from.

 The fields of Gimje in Jeollabuk-do represent the granary of Korea where expansive fields stretch endlessly across the horizon.
 To promote and celebrate Gimje as home to the largest fields in Korea and its rice production, Gimje Horizon Festival annually takes place around the harvest season.
 Major events include global harvesting rice experience, flying kites, and international rice cook-off among other exciting programs.
 In addition to the experience programs, visitors can try traditional local food and watch cultural performances.

 In celebration of the fortress' incomparable beauty and important history, performers at the Suwon Hwaseong Cultural Festival present a series of historical reenactments and events that once again bring Hwaseong Fortress to life, welcoming visitors to experience the magic of this treasured UNESCO World Cultural Heritage.
 Main events include a reenactment of the Royal Tomb Parade of King Jeongjo, lantern festival, and citizens’ parade.

 Seoul International Fireworks Festival takes place annually at the Hangang River.
 World-famous professional fireworks teams set the sky ablaze with spectacular fireworks, accompanied by lighting displays, laser shows, and a range of superb performances and events.